 The School Counselor and School-Family-Community Partnerships

-(Adopted 2010, Revised 2016)
+(Adopted 2010, Revised 2016, 2022)

 School counselors have an essential and unique role in promoting, facilitating and advocating for collaboration with parents/guardians and community stakeholders.
-These collaborations are an important aspect of implementing equitable, data-informed, school counseling programs promoting all students’ successful academic, career and social/emotional development.
+These collaborations are an important aspect of implementing school counseling programs that promote all students’ successful academic, career and social/emotional development.

-- promote student academic, career and social/emotional development
+- Promote student academic, career and social/emotional development

-- inform the school community about relevant community resources
+- Inform the school community about relevant community resources

-SummarySchool-family-community partnerships have increased the successful academic, career and social/emotional development of all students.
+School counselors work to improve student outcomes through the facilitation of school-family-community partnerships.
+School-family-community partnerships have increased students’ successful academic, career and social/emotional development.
 School counselors are called on to create, lead, facilitate and assess these partnerships and work to remove barriers to these helpful collaborative relationships.